 10 Year Mission

-Five Symposia took place over a ten year span, resulting in a world class collection of large granite works of art that make up the new Maine Sculpture Trail.
+Five Symposia took place over a ten year span, resulting in a world class collection of large granite works of art that make up the Maine Sculpture Trail.

 The first symposium was held on the campus of the Schoodic Education and Research Center on Schoodic Point (SERC).
 Seven sculptures were installed in sponsoring towns beginning a unique collection of public art in Downeast Maine.
 Artists from Maine, Sweden, Japan, Poland and Germany created sculptures for Steuben, Milbridge, Ellsworth, Southwest Harbor, Sullivan, Winter Harbor and SERC.

 In 2009, the symposium was held again at SERC and sculptures were made for the towns of Franklin, Gouldsboro, Machias, Lamoine, Bar Harbor, and Deer Isle/Stonington.
 These additions to the public art collection were made by artists from Egypt, the Republic of Georgia, Germany, Turkey, France and one from Maine.

 The third symposium in 2011 was moved to Fisher’s Field in Prospect Harbor.
-The pieces that were added were installed in Blue Hill, Hancock, Eastport, Addison, Sorrento and Roque Bluffs.
+The sculptures created in this third session were installed in Blue Hill, Hancock, Eastport, Addison, Sorrento and Roque Bluffs.
 The sculptors selected this year came from Japan, Canada, Germany, Ohio and two from Maine.